Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * To collect visual observations, attach `CameraSensor` or `RenderTextureSensor` components to the agent GameObject.
-* Visual observations should only be used when there is no parsimonious set of vector observations to capture the relevant information necessary for an agent to make informed decisions.
+* Visual observations should generally be used unless vector observations are not sufficient.
 * Image size should be kept as small as possible, without the loss of needed details for decision making.
 * Images should be made greyscale in situations where color information is